puphime/rekibots/README.md

 Mastodon bots based on Ananas (https://github.com/chr-1x/ananas)

 Prerequisites: python 3, ananas with prereqs (from pypi), pybooru with prereqs (from pypi), sqlite 3
+## General information

+### Image bot
+Posts images from safebooru (or other - to be implemented) on a schedule based on tags with tag filters.

+### Alt text reminder bot
+Reminds followers gently that they forgot to add alt text to their media.

+### Admin cleaner bot
+Automatically deletes admin commands from the admin account every full hour. (requires log in as admin account)

 ## Setup
 Clone, make sure rekibot.py is on your PYTHONPATH, setup a configuration file according to the instructions for Ananas and below and launch with ananas config.cfg -i.
 Proceed with the instructions.
 Next time run without the -i.